Special Collections Policies

 For materials originally produced by the University of Idaho or an employee in the course of their work, a formal request for approval to reproduce will be submitted through the Office of Technology Transfer.

 Nearly all materials may be legally protected by copyright laws, even if they were never published or registered with a copyright office.
-This means that material within this archive may be copyright protected.
-Though most archival research is personal or scholarly - and so falls into the category of “Fair Use” - it’s important to understand how copyright works and how you can use copyrighted materials.
+This means that material within the archives may be copyright protected.
+Though most archival research is personal or scholarly (and so falls into the category of “Fair Use”) it’s important to understand how copyright works and how you can use copyrighted materials.
 The copyright holder must license the work or give permission to anyone who wants to reproduce, adapt, distribute, display, or transmit it.
-To be cautious, assume that all creative works - including audio and video recordings, photographs and images, even documents, writing drafts, drawings and sketches - are copyright protected, unless you can prove otherwise.
+To be cautious, assume that all creative works (including audio and video recordings, photographs and other images, documents, writing drafts, and drawings and sketches) are copyright protected unless you can prove otherwise.
 To re-use copyrighted material in your own work, you may need to seek a license or permission to use the work from the copyright holder.
 It is the responsibility of the user to determine if their intentions fall within Fair Use, who holds the copyright, and how to obtain permissions.
 The University of Idaho Library is not liable for any violations of the law by users.
 (Language adapted from University Libraries at University of Colorado Boulder).

 The legal exception of Fair Use under copyright law allows for the reproduction of copyrighted works under certain conditions.
 In general, patron requests can be judged against the following criteria: